Working with Wilderness

 67,000 Acres

 Grasslands took over the management of Lees Valley Station in September of 2013, and we added a complementary grass-finishing property on the Canterbury Plains, Gleneyre, in 2015.
 Lees Valley encompasses a total of about 67,000 acres, and Gleneyre adds another 900 acres of flat and fertile perennial pasture.
 Lees Valley itself is an inland basin encompassing the headwaters of multiple rivers—the Whistler, Townsend, Lilburn, and Ashley—all of which converge at the property’s low point, where the blended flow pierces the sinuous, precipitous wilderness of the Ashley River Gorge.
 With a range in elevation of 5,000 vertical feet, the valley and its surrounding mountain ranges comprise one of the most biologically unique, diverse, and scenic spots on the South Island.
-Our Angus and Hereford cross beef cattle, Perendale and Romney sheep, and European red deer range from the valley flats to the tops of the mountains over the course of the year.
-With its diverse mix of elevations, habitats, topography, and numbers, species, and age classes of livestock, Lees Valley poses the ultimate management challenge and test of holistic planned grazing.
+Our Angus-based cow herd ranges from the valley flats to the tops of the mountains over the course of the year.
+With its diverse mix of elevations, habitats, topography, and age classes of livestock, Lees Valley poses the ultimate management challenge and test of holistic planned grazing.
 Naturalized wild red deer, pigs, and chamois thrive across the entire station, along with an abundance of native avian life.

 Back